-By completing satisfactorily 6 credit hours of course work or the equivalent at the 200 level in a foreign language or by completing 3 credit hours of course work or the equivalent at the 200 level and two semesters of culture courses taught in English from the same language base.
-These culture courses may be taken at any point during the student's program of study of a foreign language.

-By attaining, at any time, an achievement test score sufficient for placement in courses at the firstsemester third-year level in a foreign language.
+- By completing satisfactorily 6 credit hours of course work (200 and 250) or the equivalent in a foreign language. - By completing 3 credit hours of course work or the equivalent at the 200 level and two semesters of designated culture courses taught in English from the same language base. - These culture courses may be taken at any point during the student's program of study of a foreign language. - The two semesters of culture courses taken in lieu of 250 will only be counted under Group II and cannot simultaneously be counted in any other Group distribution. - By attaining, at any time, an achievement or placement test score sufficient for placement in courses at the first- semester third-year level in a foreign language. - If a student places into the 250 level, she will need to complete that class and an additional 200 level or higher course by permission of department.